Sai no Kami Event

-January 1 is called New Year's Day (Oshogatsu), while January 15 is referred to as Little New Year (Koshogatsu).
-This is because the 15th day of the lunar month was traditionally considered a significant date, but due to the influence of calendar techniques from China, January 1 gradually became celebrated as New Year's Day, leading to the 15th being called Little New Year.
+January 1 is called New Year's Day (Taishogatsu), while January 15 is referred to as Little New Year (Koshogatsu).
+This is because the 15th day of the lunar month was traditionally considered a significant date, but due to the influence of calendar techniques from China, the celebration gradually shifted to January 1, leading to the 15th being called Little New Year.
 Various events were held on Little New Year, one of which is the Sai no Kami event.

-The Sai no Kami event involves gathering New Year's pine decorations and shimekazari (sacred rice straw ropes) in one place and burning them, and it is a nationwide event.
+The Sai no Kami event involves gathering New Year's pine decorations and shimekazari in one place and burning them, and it is a nationwide event.
 It is known by different names in various regions, such as Dondo-yaki, Sagichou, Saito-yaki, and Saito-barai.
-This event reflects a belief in the sanctity of fire, with sayings that if you place your body near the burning fire, you will become strong, or if you eat dumplings roasted over the fire, you will not get sick, or if you display your calligraphy over the fire and it rises high, your writing will improve.
+This event reflects a belief in the sanctity of fire, with sayings that if you place your body near the burning fire, you will become strong, or that eating dumplings roasted over the fire will prevent illness, or that displaying your calligraphy over the fire will improve your writing skills.

-In many areas of Eastern Japan, it is often associated with the belief in Dosojin, a deity that prevents the intrusion of evil spirits and is enshrined at village borders and crossroads, thus also serving to protect travelers.
+In many areas of Eastern Japan, this is often associated with the worship of Dosojin.
+Dosojin is a deity that prevents the intrusion of evil spirits and is enshrined at village borders and crossroads, thus also serving to protect travelers.

-In Inagi City, the Sai no Kami events have been held in various regions, traditionally by small districts or groups.
-While some areas discontinued or diminished these events in the 20th century, they were revived in the 40s and 50s and continue to this day.
+In Inagi City, Sai no Kami events have been held in various regions, traditionally by small districts or groups.
+While some areas discontinued or diminished these events in the 1940s, they were revived in the 1960s and 1970s and continue to this day.
 Since their revival, many aspects such as the organizing bodies, content, schedule, and scale have changed.
 Therefore, let us restore the traditional Sai no Kami events here.

-Old Saito God Festival (in the case of Yanokuchi and Sakahama areas)
+Old Sai no Kami Festival (in the Yanokuchi and Sakahama areas)

-Around the time of the Nanakusa, children, mainly from Elementary and Junior High Schools, gather materials such as bamboo, wood, and straw to build a small hut (also called a yagura) and go around to collect New Year's decorations from each household.
-Around the 11th, they create a hut for the Sai no Kami.
+Around the time after the Seven Herbs Festival, children, mainly from Elementary and Junior High Schools, gather materials such as bamboo, wood, and straw to build a hut (note: also called a yagura) and go around to collect New Year's decorations from each household.
+Around the 11th, they create a hut for Sai no Kami.
 The framework of the hut is made in a conical shape using bamboo and wood, and it is surrounded by straw and decorations.
 Once the hut is completed, a stone of Dourokujin is enshrined inside.

 After the hut is completed